 Pink, pink pink.
 Nothing says mid century fashion like pink!
 Pink polka dots, pink checks, pink stripes, pink plaid… pink everything.
 The 1960s loved pink just as much as the 1950s.
 Many of my vintage 1960s dresses are all pink- soft peachy pink to bright bubble gum pink.

 Black or white and black and white dresses were the epitome of Mod style!
-So simple, so classy and always making a bold statement.
-You can’t go wrong with the ying and yang of fashion.
+So simple, so classy, and always making a bold statement.
+You can’t go wrong with the Yin and Yang of fashion.

 1960s Dresses, Dresses, and …